-According to my good friend (and fellow sales nerd) Todd Caponi, author of The Transparency Sale and the upcoming The Transparent Sales Leader, economic expansion and contraction is normal.
+According to my good friend (and fellow sales nerd) Todd Caponi, author of The Transparency Sale and The Transparent Sales Leader, economic expansion and contraction is normal.

 History tells us massive inflation and uncertainty follows explosive economic growth.
 It happened in the early 1920s during WW1 and the Spanish Flu, just like it’s occurring now, post-pandemic.

 These ups and downs are a normal part of business (and the human experience).

 Your sales team are on the front line of economic, social, and political change.
 The disruption will continue, particularly as technology advances and disrupts work as we know it today.
 To enhance your team’s resiliency in the face of adversity, it’s important to empower them right tools and tactics, to maintain an agile mindset, and remind them that “this too shall pass”.

 Our brains are prediction machines which is why uncertainty makes our brains do funny things.
 As the saying goes, “we suffer more in imagination than in reality”.
 We ruminate over every possible outcome – our trying to think our way to the finish line for every possible scenario.
 While these scenarios rarely happen, they impact our emotional resilience, productivity, and creativity.